To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates uncertainty regarding the direction and that the bullish momentum is fading.
+Trading is carried out in the area of 30 and 50 moving averages, which indicates the market uncertainty ahead of the release of important fundamental reports.

 Description of indicators